backpackerhh/blog-posts/cmb8c6mj3000f09l71vpm1r1p.md

 ---
-title: "The one about unrealistic expectations on software developers"
+title: "The one about unrealistic expectations on software engineers"
 seoDescription: "Explore the unrealistic expectations on software developers and the industry's need to shift away from seeking mythical 10x developers"
 datePublished: 2025-05-28T19:26:49.743Z
 cuid: cmb8c6mj3000f09l71vpm1r1p